PhilipKolarov/single_file_projects_python/README.md

 class_torch - an example of utilizing classes with a torch that can be switchd on/off and recharged;
 class_wallet - an example of utilizing classes with a wallet, including static methods and extended operations;
 sum_ints_in_list - a simple file that collects integers in a given list and prints their sum;
+letter_count_in_string - a simple file that detects occurances of a given letter in a string and adds them up;